Molecule AI

 • A2A proxy -- routes inter-agent messages with hierarchical access control

-• Docker provisioner -- container lifecycle management with tier-based resource limits
+• Provisioner -- workspace machine/container lifecycle with tier-based resource limits

 • Scheduler -- cron-based scheduled tasks per workspace